Celebrate Canada’s indigenous cultureWinnipeg, Canada

 Entry costs about US$8 a day.

-Manito Ahbee festival is held annually during mid-May each year.
+Manito Ahbee festival is held annually around the middle of May.